Respirator Welding Helmet | Welding Mask With Respirator

 The size of the replaceable filter (eg surface area of the filter in cm2) can have an impact on the performance, and ongoing maintenance cost, of the respirator unit.
 A larger filter will typically absorb more fume dust and therefore last longer before needing to be replaced, however this places more demand on the battery and shortens battery charge life.
 Conversely, a smaller filter will need to be replace more frequently, but will reduce battery load.

-The Weldclass PROMAX R50 PAPR respirator unit (supplied with PROMAX 680R and PROMAX 850R PAPR helmets) features a very heavy-duty battery to provide the longest possible battery charge life, whilst also allowing generous filter size to be used to maximise filter life and lower maintenance cost.
+The Weldclass PROMAX R50 PAPR respirator unit (supplied with PROMAX 680R and PROMAX 850R PAPR helmets) features a high quality battery to provide an operating time of up to 10 hours, whilst also allowing generous filter size to be used to maximise filter life and lower maintenance cost.

 3. Compliance to Australian Standards